pivotal/docs-platform-automation/docs/how-to-guides/git-repo-layout.md

 # enter the path for the new GitHub repo
 git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git

-# push your changes to the master branch
+# push your changes to the default branch
-git push --set-upstream origin master
+git push --set-upstream origin main
 ```

 You should now see your GitHub repo populated